Entity component system

-Entity component system (ECS) is a software architectural pattern mostly used in video game development for the representation of game world objects.
-An ECS comprises entities composed from components of data, with systems which operate on entities' components.
+Entity–component–system (ECS) is a software architectural pattern used in video game development for the representation of game world objects.
+An ECS comprises entities composed from components of data, with systems that operate on those components.

-ECS follows the principle of composition over inheritance, meaning that every entity is defined not by a type hierarchy, but by the components that are associated with it.
-Systems act globally over all entities which have the required components.
+ECS prioritizes composition over inheritance.
+Every entity is not defined by a type hierarchy, but the components associated with it.
+Systems act globally over all entities that have the required components.